 Create word and picture cards to help students access challenging vocabulary words in the book.
-Be sure to discuss the words in context as you read the book aloud and hang the visuals for students to reference.
+Be sure to discuss the words in context as the book is read aloud and hang the visuals for students to reference.
 (Reading Literature: Craft and Structure: RL.K.4, RL.1.4)